ramadatta/CPgeneProfiler/README.md

 ## Synopsis

-CPgene-profiler checks for a list of CarbaPenamase (CP) genes from a list of genome assemblies provided in fasta file format.
-It reports the profile of all the CP genes available in the genome assemblies in the format of simple heatmap.
+1) CPgeneProfiler package checks for a list of CarbaPenamase (CP) genes from a list of genome assemblies provided in fasta file format.
+The CP genes are derived from ARG-annot database.

+2) It reports the profile of all the CP genes available in the genome assemblies in the format of simple heatmap.

- Apart from this, it also reports the presence of co-carriage of CP genes within an assembly.
-Other assembly statistics such as N50, N90, Assembly Size from the assembly are calculated and plots of length distribution of CP gene contigs from the list of assemblies are reported.
+3) Apart from this, it also reports the presence of co-carriage of CP genes within an assembly.

+4) Other assembly statistics such as N50, N90, Assembly Size from the assembly are calculated and plots of length distribution of CP gene contigs from the list of assemblies are reported.

+ Currently the package works only on Unix system.

 ![Example of graphics created using the CPgeneProfiler](CPgeneProfiler_Output.png)